South Yorkshireman

 The original South Yorkshireman was a train in the post-WW2 era from Bradford via to over the Great Central Main Line.

 1940s, 1950s

 The South Yorkshireman was started by British Railways in May 1948.
 It left daily at 10:00, returning from London at 16:50, and calling at Huddersfield, Sheffield, and Leicester; in some years at least, also at Halifax, Brighouse, Penistone, Nottingham, Rugby and Aylesbury.
 It was not a particularly fast service even by the standards of that era, the down train taking 5 hours 30 minutes to get from London to Bradford.
 It usually had nine coaches including a restaurant car, and was often hauled by a Gresley A3 Pacific.
 The train continued running until 1960, when all long-distance expresses on the former Great Central route were withdrawn.

 Present day

-The South Yorkshireman in its current form started on 15 December 2008.
+The South Yorkshireman was reintroduced on 15 December 2008.
 The service was named as part of an East Midlands Trains competition to name two new crack express trains.